Akuli/teek/docs/index.rst

     extras

-Understanding pythotk
+Understanding teek
 ---------------------

-Things documented here are useful if you want to know how stuff works or you want to do some advanced tricks with pythotk.
-I recommend reading these things if you want to help me with developing pythotk.
+Things documented here are useful if you want to know how stuff works or you want to do some advanced tricks with teek.
+I recommend reading these things if you want to help me with developing teek.

 .. toctree::
     :maxdepth: 1